HIE-Whitepaper

 For more details on enabling Role-Based-Access-Control and federation of identities, see the security and privacy slide decks 1 and 2 and the Security and Privacy Profiles Introduction is long-form narrated.

 The topic of Patient Privacy Consent (Authorization) to collect, use, and disclose is a complex topic.
 This complexity does not always need to be exposed in full detail across a Document Sharing exchange.
 That is, a request for information does need to consider the current status of any Patient Privacy Consent that the patient has given, but most of the time explaining the detail of this Privacy Consent to the requesting system/individual adds no value.
 Most often the requesting system/individual is either fully empowered to receive and use the content, or not authorized at all.
 In these cases, the use of user identity context, as discussed above around the IUA or XUA Profiles, is sufficient to make the Access Control decision.
 The trust relationship of the Document Sharing exchange includes background governance on appropriate use, as discussed above around the ATNA Profile.
+The Basic Audit Log Patterns (BALP) Profile defines a specific audit log profile for use disclosing documents.

 Some examples of the type of policy that can be necessary for Patient Privacy Consents are: